Principled Latent Diffusion for Graphs via Laplacian Autoencoders

-\textbf{Metrics} For synthetic graphs and DAGs, we evaluate generation quality using the standard \new{Maximum Mean Discrepancy} (MMD) metrics between test and generated sets, computed on various statistics, e.g., degree or clustering coefficient.
+\textbf{Metrics} For synthetic graphs and DAGs, we evaluate generation quality using the standard \new{Maximum Mean Discrepancy} (MMD) metric between the test and generated sets, computed over various statistics, e.g., degree or clustering coefficient.
 Validity for trees, planar graphs, and DAGs is defined by structural constraints (planarity, tree property, or acyclicity).
 For molecular datasets, we assess validity based on fundamental chemical rules, uniqueness, and novelty, complemented by benchmark-specific scores.
 A detailed description of all metrics is deferred to \Cref{sec:datasets}.

 Across all datasets, we also measure sampling time (\textbf{Time}) to assess inference efficiency.
-All models were sampled using equal batch sizes whenever possible, or otherwise with batch sizes chosen to maximize GPU utilization.
+All models were sampled on the same hardware, using equal batch sizes whenever possible, or, otherwise, with batch sizes chosen to maximize GPU utilization.

-\textbf{Results on synthetic graphs} Our results are shown in \Cref{tab:res_planar_tree}.
+\textbf{Results on synthetic graphs} Our results are shown in \Cref{tab:synthetic}.
 Our approach is competitive across all distribution metrics and achieves strong performance on V.U.N.
-In terms of sampling time, it delivers a $50\times$ speed-up on \textsc{Extended Planar} and a $10\times$ speed-up on \textsc{Extended Tree}.
-On \textsc{Ego}, our method matches the performance of \textsc{DeFoG} while reducing sampling time by up to $1000\times$.
+In terms of sampling time, it delivers a $100\times$ speed-up on \textsc{Extended Planar} and a $64\times$ speed-up on \textsc{Extended Tree}.
+On \textsc{Ego}, our method outperforms \textsc{DeFoG} while reducing sampling time by up to $1000\times$.

 To further demonstrate the efficiency of LG-Flow, we plot memory requirements during sampling as a function of batch size in \Cref{fig:ego_plot}.
-Due to the DiT’s efficient implementation, the memory usage of our method scales linearly with the batch size, allowing the entire test batch of 151 samples to fit into memory.
+Due to the DiT’s efficient implementation, our method's memory usage scales linearly with batch size, allowing the entire test batch of 151 samples to fit in memory.
 In contrast, \textsc{DeFoG} runs out of memory once the batch size exceeds 32.

 \textbf{Results on molecular generation} Our results are summarized in \Cref{tab:molecules}.
 On \textsc{GuacaMol}, our method achieves strong performance on validity, uniqueness, and novelty, consistently outperforming \textsc{DiGress} and \textsc{DisCo}.
 On \textbf{KL div}, we reach state-of-the-art results, with performance close to \textsc{DeFoG}.
 Most notably, we surpass all baselines on \textbf{FCD} by a large margin, highlighting the method’s ability to capture the underlying chemical distribution.